mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

        branch: master
    ```

 With everything configured I no longer need to build locally and deploy.
-I can merge in comments or make small edits to Markdown files directly on GitHub from my phone and automatically trigger a build.
+I can merge in comments or make small edits to Markdown files directly on GitHub, and automatically trigger a site build/deploy.

 If there's a problem Travis CI will notify me, otherwise in ~15 minutes (or however long the build takes) any changes committed will be live on the site.